What is the difference between the APICS CPIM and the APICS CSCP designation?

-It will take between 18-24 months.
+The Legacy CPIM could take between 18-24 months.
 This is provided that your exam sittings are successful.
 The CPIM consists of 5 modules that can be done at a candidate’s own pace, however once you have started with the CPIM the full 5 modules have to be completed successfully within 10 years of commencement.
 There are several exam windows throughout the year and you are able to write more than one exam in any given window.
 It is very difficult to write more than one subject per sitting, and it is recommended that you do one at a time until you are more confident of the process and the questions.
 Preview the exam window dates here.

 Would it be better to do the self study option or attend a lecture led class?